DannaCruz/idaejin.github.io/courses/BCAM-AS courses/index.md

 ------------------------

-This is a public repository with course material
+*This is a public repository with course materials organized by BCAM - Applied Statistics group.*

 ### Measurement Error and Misclassification in Statistical models: Basics and applications